ray-project/ray/doc/source/data/transforming-datastreams.rst

 Types of UDFs
 =============
-There are three types of UDFs that you can use with Ray Data: Function UDFs, Callable Class UDFs, and Generator UDFs.
+There are three types of UDFs that you can use with Ray Data: Functions, Generators, and Callable Classes.

 .. tab-set::